 A lot of us work from home fully or on a part-time basis.
 This means your home boasts a workspace or an office set aside for business or even creative purposes.
 When last did you let your friends step into that area of your home during a visit?
 “It’s my workspace!
 They don’t need to see that part of the house!”
 Sure…rolls eyes….maybe it’s because it looks so cluttered and definitely not inviting.
-Thank God, you have me.
-Today, we are going to go through some simple and easy-to-do steps that would make your home office homey, inviting and conducive for working.
+But thank God, you have me.
+So today, we are going to go through some simple and easy-to-do steps that would make your home office homey, inviting and conducive for working.

 - Clear out everything